APN-Pucky/mTUO/README.md

 > ./bootstrap.sh --show-libraries
 ```

-which for example with boost 1.65.1 produces the output:
+which for example with boost 1.67.
+0produces the output:

 ```
 The Boost libraries requiring separate building and installation are: